-The Chair of the Committee will provide the complainant and Trinity Croft CE Primary Academy with a full explanation of their decision and the reason(s) for it, in writing, within 15 school days.
-Where appropriate, it will include details of actions Trinity Croft CE Primary Academy will take to resolve the complaint.
+The Chair of the Panel will provide the complainant and Trinity Croft with a full explanation of their decision and the reason(s) for it, in writing, within 15 school days.

+Where appropriate, it will include details of actions Trinity Croft will take to resolve the complaint.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Trinity Croft CE Primary Academy.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Trinity Croft.

-The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher.
+The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about and the Executive Headteacher of Headteacher/Head of School.

 A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.
+A copy of those findings and recommendations will be made available for inspection on the school premises by the Trust and the Headteacher/Head of School.